JackSloaner/TLAP-Exercises/README.md

 ## Chapter 2: Puzzles
 ### 2.1: upside_down_triangle
-**Question in the book:** **Using only single-character output statements that output a hash mark, a space, or an end of line, write a program that produces the following shape: {Depiction of an upside down triangle}** <br>‎<br>
+**Question in the book:** **Using only single-character output statements that output a hash mark, a space, or an end of line, write a program that produces the following shape: {Depiction of an upside down triangle}.** <br>‎<br>
 **Program description:** <br>
 - Print an upside down triangle in the shell using hashes and spaces
 - Prints the shape in variable size (i.e. `triangle(5)` is one hash taller and two hashes wider than `triangle(4)` since it is a symmetrical shape.
 The rest of the shape is adjusted accordingly)
 ### 2.2: diamond
-**Question in the book:** **Using only single-character output statements that output a hash mark, a space, or an end of line, write a program that produces the following shape: {Deptiction of a diamond shape}** <br>‎<br>
+**Question in the book:** **Using only single-character output statements that output a hash mark, a space, or an end of line, write a program that produces the following shape: {Deptiction of a diamond shape}.** <br>‎<br>
 **Program description:** <br>
 - Print a diamond in the shell using hashes and spaces
 - Prints the shape in variable size (i.e. `diamond(5)` is two hashes taller and two hashes wider than `diamond(4)` since it is a symmetrical shape.
 The rest of the shape is adjusted accordingly)
 ### 2.3: weird_x
-**Question in the book:** **Using only single-character output statements that output a hash mark, a space, or an end of line, write a program that produces the following shape: {Depiction of a weird looking X}** <br>‎<br>
+**Question in the book:** **Using only single-character output statements that output a hash mark, a space, or an end of line, write a program that produces the following shape: {Depiction of an elongated "X"}.** <br>‎<br>
 **Program description:** <br>
-- Print a weird X in the shell using hashes and spaces, mimicing the shape from the book
+- Print an elongated X in the shell using hashes and spaces, mimicing the shape from the book
 - Prints the shape in variable size (i.e. `x(5)` is two hashes taller and two hashes wider than `x(4)` since it is a symmetrical shape.
 The rest of the shape is adjusted accordingly)
 - Use timer library to make the X appear to grow in the shell, printing a slightly larger X each time 0.1 seconds passes.
 ### 2.4: box
-**Question in the book:** **Design your own: Think up your own symetrical pattern of hash marks, and see whether you can write a program to produce it that follows the shape's rule**<br>‎<br>
+**Question in the book:** **Design your own: Think up your own symetrical pattern of hash marks, and see whether you can write a program to produce it that follows the shape's rule.**<br>‎<br>
 **Program description:** <br>
 - Print `length` * `length` box of hashes in the shell, with an X of hashes crossing through the middle of the box
 - Prints the shape in variable size (i.e. `box(5)` is one hash taller and one hash wider than `box(4)`.
 The rest of the shape is adjusted accordingly)
 - Use timer library to make the box appear to grow in the shell, printing a slightly larger box each time 0.1 seconds passes.
 - Adapt algorithm to deal with even and odd values of length slightly differently
 ### 2.5: to_binary
-**Question in the book:** **If you've learned about binary numbers and how to convert from decimal to binary and the reverse, try writing programs to do those conversions with unlimited length numbers (but you can assume the numbers are small enough to be stored into a standard C++ `int`)**<br>‎<br>
+**Question in the book:** **If you've learned about binary numbers and how to convert from decimal to binary and the reverse, try writing programs to do those conversions with unlimited length numbers (but you can assume the numbers are small enough to be stored into a standard C++ `int`).**<br>‎<br>
 **Program description:** <br>
 - Convert any integer (up to `__INT_MAX__`) number to binary (base 2).
 The rightmost unit is `2^0`, then going left, the digits follow as: `2^1`, `2^2`, `2^3`, etc.
 ### 2.6: to_any
 **Question in the book:** **Want an extra challenge?
-Generalize the code for the previous exercise to make a program that converts from any number base-16 or less to any other number base**<br>‎<br>
+Generalize the code for the previous exercise to make a program that converts from any number base-16 or less to any other number base.**<br>‎<br>
 **Program description:** <br>
 - Convert any number in any base to its representation of the number in any other base `b`, where the smallest denomination (rightmost unit) represents `number` * `b^0` and the largest is `number` * `b^(max - 1)` (leftmost unit)
 - `max` is calculated in relation to the base and the maximum integer value (`__INT_MAX__`).